MadaMzandu/uisp-ros-plugin/README.md

 When the plugin receives a webhook for a mikrotik device that is offline the request is automatically queued for later execution.
 The job queue can be executed automatically by enabling the plugin's scheduled execution or manually from Panel > Settings > Jobs then clicking on the "run queue" button.

 ## Contention ratios and volume
 The maximum queue size that is acceptable on a Mikrotik is 4.294Gbps or 4294Mbps.
-If contention is enabled in the plugin then ensure that plan limit x number of plan customers x contention ratio does not exceed 4.294Gb

-If total for the parent queue exceeds this limit the plugin will fail to add new customers to the plan until the contention ratio is adjusted.
+If the total rate of the parent queue exceeds this limit the plugin will fail to add new customers to the plan until the contention ratio is adjusted.

+If contention is enabled in the plugin then admin must ensure that plan limit x number of plan customers x contention ratio does not exceed 4.294Gb.
+For example a plan for 50Mpbs targeting 200 customers with a contention ratio of 1:1 (1/1) will not work because 50 x 200 x 1/1 = 10000Mbps or 10Gbs which exceeds the Mikrotik limit.
+The correct contention ratio for this plan must start at 1:3 (1/3) or above which is 50 x 200 x 1/3 = 3.3Gbps.
+This will work on Mikrotik.

 If contention is not required then disable contention in Panel > Settings > General.
 Warning!!
 Disabling contention requires all customers to disconnect to apply changes therefore schedule maintanance especially if pppoe clients are on ubiquiti devices.
-PPPoE clients on mikrotik devices will reconnect in less than a second so this is not a problem if clients have mikrotik devices.
+PPPoE clients on mikrotik devices will reconnect in less than a second so this is not a problem for Mikrotik pppoe clients.

 ## Enabling automatic username and password generation